intelsdi-x/swan/docs/development.md

 ### Continuous integration

 We use Jenkins as a pre check for our pull requests.
 By default, linters checks and unit tests will be run.
 For linters check we use [golint](https://github.com/golang/lint) and [go vet](https://golang.org/cmd/vet/) tools.
-Add comment `run integration test` in PR to run integration tests.
+Swan Maintainers can write `run integration test` in PR to run integration tests.
-All tests must pass to merge PR.
+All tests must pass to merge pull request.

 ### Reviewing